 The Company measures and records certain financial assets and liabilities at fair value on a recurring basis.
 U.S. GAAP provides a fair value hierarchy that prioritizes the inputs to valuation techniques used to measure fair value.
 The hierarchy gives the highest priority, referred to as Level 1, to quoted prices in active markets for identical assets and liabilities.
 The next priority, referred to as Level 2, is given to quoted prices for similar assets or liabilities in active markets or quoted prices for identical or similar assets or liabilities in markets that are not active; that is, markets in which there are few transactions for the asset or liability.
 The lowest priority, referred to as Level 3, is given to unobservable inputs.
 The table below reflects the level of the inputs used in the Company’s fair value calculations:

-Inputs used in the Company’s Level 3 calculation of fair value are discussed in Note 11.
+Inputs used in the Company’s Level 3 calculation of fair value related to the true-up provision of convertible preferred Series 2 are discussed in Note 11.

 The Company is required to disclose fair value information about financial instruments when it is practicable to estimate that value.
-The carrying amounts of the Company’s cash, accounts receivable, other receivables, accounts payable, other current liabilities, convertible notes payable and notes payable approximate fair value due to the short-term maturities of these financial instruments and/or because related interest rates offered to the Company approximate current rates.
+The carrying amounts of the Company’s cash, accounts receivable, other receivables, accounts payable, other current liabilities and notes payable approximate fair value due to the short-term maturities of these financial instruments and/or because related interest rates offered to the Company approximate current rates.